tonstack/ton-docs/README.md

 Tags may be given in either binary (after a dollar sign) or hexadecimal notation (after a hash sign).
 If a tag is not explicitly provided, TL-B parser must computes a default 32-bit constructor tag by hashing with crc32 algorithm the text of the “equation” with `| 0x80000000` defining this constructor in a certain fashion.
 Therefore, empty tags must be explicitly provided by `#_` or `$_`.

-All constructor names must be distinct, and constructor tags for the same type must constitute a prefix code (otherwise the deserialization would not be unique).
+All constructor names must be distinct, and constructor tags for the same type must constitute a prefix code (otherwise the deserialization would not be unique); i.e. no tag can be a prefix of any other.

 This is an example from the [TonToken](https://github.com/akifoq/TonToken/blob/master/func/token/scheme.tlb) repository that shows
 us how to implement an internal message TL-B scheme: